Valérie Hermann: Career

 In 2014, she joined Ralph Lauren and became president of the luxury collections.
 She was responsible for the brand strategy, merchandising, distribution and expansion until 2016 when she took over the global leadership of the brand.
-Her portfolio of brands included the luxury collections, the Polo and Denim brands, Ralph Lauren home, and all accessories.

 In December 2019, it was announced that Hermann was leaving Ralph Lauren to join private investment firm EPI as managing director of its fashion and luxury division, which includes the brands Bonpoint and J.M.
 Weston.

 Personal life

 She met her husband while studying at HEC Paris.
 They have three daughters.

 Distinctions

 Hermann became a Knight of The Legion of Honour in 2007.
 She was awarded the Femme en Or trophy in the "Business" category.